 Develop the culture of the wider HR team in line with the We Care values, role modelling good people management practices and be recognised as exemplars in this field.
 The team will use feedback, reflection and other opportunities to support shared learning both within the senior team and across the department as a whole.

-S Effective delivery will measured via the quarterly FFT and other staff engagement scores for HR.
-Development of trainee roles and apprenticeships Role out of job-shadowing proposal from HR away day --- ---------- --
+Effective delivery will measured via the quarterly FFT and other staff engagement scores for HR.

+Role out of job-shadowing proposal from HR away day